 Scenic Bali tip by Jon of Jon Is Travelling

-Because it’s not too far from the heart of Ubud, you can easily reach Tampaksiring from Ubud.
-It is an enjoyable 30-minute scooter ride through the scenic rice paddy fields and terraces.
+It’s not too far from the heart of Ubud, just an enjoyable 30-minute scooter ride through the scenic rice paddy fields and terraces.

 Once you get here, you’ll find a gem in the heart of Tampaksiring – the Gunung Kawi Temple, one of the UNESCO World Heritage Sites in Bali.

 Gunung Kawi (Mount Kawi) is an 11th-century temple complex that was built surrounding a series of royal tombs.
-The 10 shrines carved from rock house the remains of the Udayana Dynasty kings and queens.
+The 10 shrines were carved from rock in memory of the Udayana Dynasty kings and queens.

 Don’t forget to bring a sarong to cover up, along with good hiking shoes.
 You’ll have to climb about 300 steps to get to these monuments.

-If you are in the area, don’t miss the great eateries in Tampaksiring.
+If you are in the area, don’t miss the great eateries in the village.
 Tampaksiring is one of Bali’s culinary destinations.
 There, you’ll find all the best Indonesian food featuring Balinese delicacies like roast duck and sate lilit.

 Tomb tip by Halef and Michael from The Round The World Guys

 Grab your swimsuit and water sandals and let’s go canyoning!
-Hidden Canyon is off the tourist path located in the Sukawati area of Bali.
+Hidden Canyon is an off-the-tourist-path location near Ubud that can be found in the Sukawati area of Bali.
 It’s a great place if you want to escape the crowds and have an adventure.
 Plus, it’s close to Ubud as it’ll take 20-30 minutes by car.

 It may seem daunting to go canyoning yet it’s a fun and safe experience for all ages.
 Every group is required to have a guide to ensure their safety.
 Your guide also doubles up as your photographer so you’ll get some incredible shots of your adventure.